 In parotid duct obstruction, part of your parotid duct becomes blocked.
 As a result, saliva can't flow normally from your parotid gland into your mouth.

 Paroxysmal supraventricular tachycardia is a regular, fast (160 to 200 beats per minute) heart rate that originates in heart tissue other than the ventricles (the lower chambers of the heart).

 A partial seizure happens when unusual electrical activity affects a small area of the brain.
 These types of seizures are also called focal seizures.

 Jumper's knee is caused by overuse of your knee joint, such as frequent jumping on hard surfaces.
 It's usually a sports-related injury, linked to leg muscle contraction and the force of hitting the ground.

 Patent ductus arteriosus (PDA) is a heart defect found in the days or weeks after birth.
 Read on to learn about symptoms, diagnosis, and treatment options.

-A patent foramen ovale (PFO) is a small hole between the two upper chambers of the heart, the right and the left atrium.
+A patent foramen ovale (PFO) is a small hole between the 2 upper chambers of the heart, the right and the left atrium.
 Here's what you need to know.